Vamc-44/USA_Cars_Tableau/README.md

 # USA Cars data cleaning 🚗

-This repository contains a Jupyter Notebook that performs **data cleaning, preprocessing, and transformation** on a vehicle auction dataset.
+This repository contains a Jupyter Notebook that performs **data cleaning, preprocessing, and transformation** on a car auction dataset.
 The dataset includes details such as brand, model, price, condition, mileage, and more — aimed at preparing it for further analysis, visualization, or machine learning tasks.

 ## 📁 Files